 Artistic Director of the Salzburg Easter Festival and Principal Conductor of the Staatskapelle Dresden

-In previous seasons Christian Thielemann has contributed greatly to the birthday celebrations for Wagner and Strauss.
+In previous seasons Christian Thielemann has contributed greatly to the birthday celebrations for Wagner, Strauss and Beethoven.
 At the same time he has explored a wide range of music from Bach to Henze, Rihm and Gubaidulina in Dresden and on tour.
-In the Semperoper he recently conducted new productions of Der Freischütz and Ariadne auf Naxos while for the Salzburg Easter Festival he interpreted Die Walküre,Tosca and Die Meistersinger von Nürnberg.
+In the Semperoper he recently conducted new productions of Ariadne auf Naxos and Capriccio while for the Salzburg Easter Festival he interpreted Die Walküre,Tosca and Die Meistersinger von Nürnberg.

 Christian Thielemann maintains close ties to the Berlin Philharmonic Orchestra and the Vienna Philharmonic Orchestra, whose New Year’s Concert he conducted in 2019.
 Following his debut at the Bayreuth Festival in 2000, he has returned every year to thrill audiences with benchmark interpretations.
 After serving five years as the festival’s Musical Advisor, in June 2015 he became its Music Director.